Registration & Resources (R&R)

 What do I do if I need medical care or need to talk with someone about personal or social concerns?

-- A-The Counseling and Health Center provides confidential medical care and counseling services to all currently enrolled students.
+- The Counseling and Health Center provides confidential medical care and counseling services to all currently enrolled students.

 What are the dining options on campus?